-For more information on updating designs for a new release, see this link to the Vivado Design Suite User Guide: Designing IP Subsystems Using IP Integrator (UG994) [Ref 35].
-For information about upgrading IP in a block design (BD), see this link to the Vivado Design Suite User Guide: Creating and Packaging Custom IP (UG1118) [Ref 37] for information on editing a packaged BD.
+For more information on updating designs for a new release, see this link to the Vivado Design Suite User Guide: Designing IP Subsystems Using IP Integrator (UG994) [Ref 32].
+For information about upgrading IP in a block design (BD), see this link to the Vivado Design Suite User Guide: Creating and Packaging Custom IP (UG1118) [Ref 34] for information on editing a packaged BD.

 Upgrading an IP in a design creates an Update log.
-These logs are available from the IP/Upgrade Log folder in the Sources window, as shown in the following figure.
+These logs are available from the IP/Upgrade Log folder in the Sources window.